fireotters/type-for-me/user-README.txt

 ------------------
 How To Start Game
 ------------------
-Launch the 'game' executable (File ending in .exe, .x86_64).
+Launch the 'Type for Me!' executable (File ending in .exe, .x86_64).
 By default, the game starts in fullscreen.
 To change this, visit 'Options'.
-You'll also find volume options there.
+You'll also find volume options there, among other settings.

-To uninstall this game, delete the entire 'game' folder.
+To uninstall this game, delete the entire 'Type for Me!' folder.

 ------------------
 OS Specific Instructions
 ------------------
 Windows - Smartscreen may block the game from opening.
 Click 'More info' and 'Run anyway'.

-Linux - Game may not work immediately.
-Go to the executable's 'Properties, Permissions' and check the box for 'Allow executing file as program'.
-Or you could run "chmod +x" on the executable to mark it as an executable.
+Linux - The game may not run as an executable.
+• For Ubuntu, go to the executable's 'Properties, Permissions' and check the box for 'Allow executing file as program'.
+• For other distros, you could run "chmod +x" on the executable to mark it as an executable.

 ------------------
 Changelog
 ------------------
+v1.1 - Post-Jam Update (24 September 2023)
+• 5 levels added, for a total of 9 levels
+• Failure is more forgiving:
+	• After a wrong keypress, further mistakes won't penalise the player until Backspace is pressed
+	• When a word is completed the player may restart from that point if they fail the level
+• Presentation is improved, including changes like:
+	• A 'caret' to show where the next letter will be typed
+	• The Backspace key pulsates when a mistake has been made
+	• 'Typing Box' is now on top of the screen by default
+	• Better level transitions, and consistent 'Typing Box' designs (now includes a current combo counter)
+• Controlling the game is easier:
+	• By default, players only need to click on the keyboard one time to commence dragging the object around
+	• The character will stop poking for a moment when a word is completed
+• More settings added:
+	• Audio: Spatial music can be toggled.
+Frequency of character voice lines can be changed
+	• Game: 'Typing Box' UI can be flipped.
+'Hold To Drag' reverts the game to v1.0's control scheme.
+'Mouse Senstivity' helps players to adjust the new control scheme
+• Bug fixes from v1.0:
+	• Keyboard can no longer slide entirely off-screen
+	• Audio now plays on iOS devices & Safari
+	• Non-16x9 resolutions are letterboxed/pillarboxed
+• We spent much time on ensuring these features are implemented well and ironing out bugs we found through playtesting.
+If you have a bug to report, we'd appreciate hearing about it on our itch.io page.
+Thanks for playing!

 v1.0 - GMTK Game Jam Submission (9 July 2023)
 • Game released!